 Approximately half of all Dugoni School of Dentistry graduates apply to postdoctoral programs each year, and more than 90% are accepted, according to statistics kept by Dr. Eddie Hayashida, associate dean for administration.
 Just slightly less than 50% immediately enter private practice, and a handful go into the military.
-Several graduates from the past 10 years spoke about where they landed after Pacific Dugoni and how the dental school prepared them for what they’re doing now.
+Several graduates from the past 10 years spoke about where they landed after the Dugoni School and how the dental school prepared them for what they’re doing now.

 Returning to his Roots

 Though owning his own practice was always a dream, Kirkpatrick says he was open to other options after graduation.
 But when the opportunity came up, his brother and father, also dentists, convinced him he could do it, and he went for it.
 Why Oregon?
 “This is where my wife and I are from, and we knew we wanted to be near family,” he explains.

 Kirkpatrick’s practice and family are thriving.
 “I can’t think of a single better life for myself,” he says.
 “I have an excellent schedule.
 I can spend a lot of time with my kids and my wife.
 For the right person, buying a practice is absolutely the dream.”

 The number one thing the school did to prepare me was treating me as a valuable person.
 The humanistic model is absolutely amazing.

 Kirkpatrick credits both the technical skills and the culture at the dental school that allowed him to step immediately into private practice.
 “The school does a great job of preparing us clinically, so by the time we graduate we know enough to hit the job running,” he explains.
 “But the number one thing the school did to prepare me was treating me as a valuable person.
 The humanistic model is absolutely amazing,” Kirkpatrick adds.
 “It develops people to be confident and feel good about what they’re doing.
 And that in turn helped give me the confidence and skills I needed to succeed.”